livecode/livecode/docs/guides/HTML5 Deployment.md

 * some `ask` and `answer` message boxes
 * networking

-The HTML5 engine is unlikely ever to support externals (including revdb).
+* JavaScript in LiveCode Builder extensions

+Two important unsupported features are unlikely to be added in the near future:

+* operations that need to pause the script while something happens (e.g. `wait 10`)
+* externals (including revdb)

 # How to deploy an app to HTML5